aliktb/team-instinct-cinema-project/README.md

 # Prerequisites What things you need to install the software and how to install them:

+Git bash needs to be installed to clone this repository.
+Instructions for download can be found [here](https://git-scm.com/downloads)

+MongoDB can be installed [here](https://www.mongodb.com/products/compass) if not already installed for access to a local database.
+Alternatively, a cloud instance can be used.

+Node.js can be installed from [here](https://nodejs.org/en/download/)

+## Setup

-Clone the link into your files and install it in your Visual Studio Code IDE.
+Clone or download the repository into your files.
 Make sure you git clone it down.
 Once installed you can navigate through the methods and code.A step by step series of examples that tell you how to get a development env running

 In git bash from from root project folder (cinema-project-app):
 ```